konratp/uchicago-data-visualization/proposal/proposal.md

     we will create a variable indicating whether a country is part of NATO, the Warsaw Pact, or non-aligned.

-2. In a first step, we will summarize the data set into a table showing the average number of medals won by each country every year.
-We will incorporate an external data set with information on hosting countries.
-We will also need to create one categorized or dummy variable for whether or not to host the Game.
-We will create a summarized data set and data visualizations to show whether countries would perform better (or worse) when they were hosting a Game compared to when they were not.
-The summarized data set will contain a new variable representing the average number of medals for each country divided by the hosting status.
-So the x-axis may represent the new dummy variable, and the y-axis may represent the average number of medals.
-The third variable can be illustrated by different shapes or colors, combined with the legend to show the hosting status.
-In order to answer this question, we will draw on additional variables from a secondary dataset including information about the host countries of each Olympic game.
+2. We will construct two plots to assess the second set of questions.

-We can potentially further discuss the monetary costs-and-benefit comparison of hosting an Olympic Games with external data sets containing the needed information.
-We can either compare the trends throughout the years (adjusted by inflation).
-The x-axis will then be the year variable, and the y-axis will be monetary values for either the cost or the revenue variable.
-It can even incorporate the season variable to show different trends for the summer and winter Olympics.
+    Our first plot, a time-series plot, will indicate the proportion of female to male athletes on the y axis and year of the Olympic games on the x axis.
+Furthermore, we will make use of the color aesthetic to color code different lines by continent.
+Our second plot will replicate the same basic structure, except on the y axis it will map the proportion of medals won by female athletes by continent, which is again indicated by the color aesthetic.

 Note: Just to distinguish the exact variables used in explaining Q1 and Q2 so they are not completely overlapping, the potentially used variables are listed here:

-Q1: year/time, country, average number of medals per country (new), types of medals, seasons, NATO/Warsaw Pact member states (new)
+Q1: year/time, country (new variable derived from NOC), average number of medals per country (new), types of medals, seasons, NATO/Warsaw Pact member states (new)

-Q2: country, average number of medals per country (new and may be different from Q1 since it is not grouped by the year variable), hosting status (external), costs per game/athletes (external), revenue (external)
+Q2: country (new variable derived from NOC), sex, continent (new), medal, year